ncaa sports being played

 "Our findings should spark the interest of those charged with helping to motivate at-risk youth through the challenges of a major age-related transition period in their lives, a time during which they no longer receive the same levels of monitoring from families and schools as they did during the elementary school years."

-The researchers say their findings from the ethnically diverse group of children also indicates that those students who were involved in sports - including the ones who played contact sports like football - were no more likely to tend towards aggression than non sport-involved youth.
+The researchers say their findings from the ethnically diverse group of children also indicate that those students who were involved in sports—including the ones who played contact sports like football—were no more likely to tend toward aggression than non-sport-involved youth.

 "Clearly, sweeping announcements about the benefits or risks of sports involvement are not warranted based on the current data," said the researchers.
 "That said, the news from this project is generally quite heartening, with multiple indicators of positive adjustment favoring youth who are involved in sport."